nospaceships/node-raw-socket/README.md

 # Raw Socket Behaviour

-Raw sockets behave in different ways depending on operating system and version.
-For example when the automatic IP header generation feature is disabled some operating systems will modify the IP header included in the data to be sent, i.e. a network card maybe performing IP checksum offload, and the operating system may set the `Protocol` field overriding what was provided in the data to be sent.
+Raw sockets behave in different ways depending on operating system and version, and may support different socket options.

-Some operating system versions may also restict the use of raw sockets to privileged users.
+Some operating system versions may restict the use of raw sockets to privileged users.
 If this is the case an exception will be thrown on socket creation using a message similar to `Operation not permitted` (this message is likely to be different depending on operating system version).